itsip/vimfox/README.md

-# vimfox
+# VimFox

-Firefox extension for adding a basic set of vim-like mappings to the browser
+Firefox extension for adding a basic set of vim-like mappings to the browser.
+(WIP)